hilton/hilton.github.com/blog/_posts/2024-01-16-feature-construct.md

 ## Broken features

-Customers occasionally that _something doesn’t work_.
+Customers occasionally report that _something doesn’t work_.
 Precisely identifying which ‘something’ broke would help resolve the issue, but you can’t just select from a list of all features.
 Because features don’t exist.